darunbeece/PublicAnnouncement/README.md

 # 🚀 Matt's Ignite 2025 Announcements

-> *The book of news is great, but it doesn't include all the great work across the rest of the Azure products.*
+> *The Ingite Book of News is great, but it doesn't include all the great work across the rest of the Azure products.*

-A comprehensive collection of announcements and updates from **Microsoft Ignite 2025**, meticulously organized by service category for easy navigation and reference.
+This is a personal collection of announcements and updates from **Microsoft Ignite 2025**, specific to Azure, organized by service category for navigation and reference.

 **🎯 What's Inside:** 100+ announcements across Infrastructure, Apps, Data, AI, and Security with direct links to official documentation and blog posts.